GSA/challenges-and-prizes/_challenges/1088-ecotox-challenge.md

 <p><strong>Quality control: </strong>Does the platform contain a quality control system that addresses consistency within and between samples and is consistent with current standards used within various platforms for transcriptomic analyses?</p>
 <p>o E.g., Microarray chip-based platforms should contain hybridization controls, redundant positional controls to evaluate edge effects, etc.</p>
 <p>o E.g., RNA-seq platforms provide number of reads per sample, base quality score by cycle, nucleotide distribution by cycle, GC content, etc.</p>
-<p>o Note &ndash; scoring for this category will require subjectivity from the judging panel</p>
+<p>o Note &ndash; Scoring for this category will require subjectivity from the judging panel.</p>
 </td>
 <td width="15%">
 <p>0 to 5</p>